pimotte/nomic/README.md

 - Every Trial features a prosecutor.
 - Every Trial features a jury, comprised of at least one player.
 - No player can take multiple roles in a single trial, i.e. a player can not be both prosecutor and jury.
+- Both prosecution and defendant must call forth at least one player for jury duty.
+(Note: There is no uniqueness requirement, which means a one-manned jury is still a valid jury.)
 - Every Trial shall have the name "The people vs #githubhandle XX" where #githubhandle is the name of the defendant and XX is the number representing how often this player has been on Trial.
 - If a player accuses another player of breaking a rule, the accuser will take the role of prosecutor in the Trial.